0xsuk/agitcms/README.md

 - who need high customizability on markdown editor (custom parsing, image pasting/resize, custom snippet...)
 - who need nice frontmatter editor (Date picker, true/false toggler, and more!)

-Agit CMS may not be for those who needs to co-edit contents.
+Agit CMS may not be for those who need to co-edit contents.
 This project is meant for individuals who value writing experience.

 Still under active development!!